ooyala/html5-skin/README.md

 core.js is a lightweight core player that enables basic video playback functionality and provides Message Bus environment.
 Most of additional capabilities such as ads, discovery and skin are separated from core.
 You may wish to load additional plugin.

 ### Skin Customization
 Simple customization can be achieved by modifying skin.json setting.
 Furthermore, you are able to override skin setting during player create time.
-The example below hides Play button on start screen.
+The example below hides description text and render playButton blue on start screen.

 ```javascript
 var playerParam = {